It is not hyperbole to identify the Wu-Tang Clan as the greatest Hip-Hop group, ever.

 From the earliest Wu-Tang Clan recordings, Raekwon has been sprinkling his flavor onto tracks.
 He says things that might make sense only in that moment, connecting words into dense puzzles that can't be duplicated, but will often be repeated.
 His delivery, with an unmatched sense of urgency and passion, would serve as a backbone for the entire Wu-Tang Clan, with even Ghostface crediting Raekwon for inspiration during a 2020 IG Live session.

 To understand Raekwon and his lasting contributions to Hip-Hop, we can look at how Rae grew up in Staten Island, and how he came into his own as a man and an MC.
 We can look deeper at the rich history he built in the music business as part of the legendary Wu, and the way he is currently building a non-music portfolio that tells the story of a renaissance man from the New York Times Side of Staten Island.

-Let’s start with the name: Raekwon named himself Shallah Raekwon when he adopted the teachings of the 5% nation — symbolizing a new period of growth and responsibility.
+Let’s start with the name: Raekwon named himself Shallah Raekwon when he adopted the teachings of the 5 Percent Nation — symbolizing a new period of growth and responsibility.